Sheikh-Rifat/mern-full-crud-websi-client-side-12/README.md

 # Niche product website with admin access

 - Drone related niche website
+- Integrated with mailchimp, stripe and working on redux also
 - Homepage has header,products,banner, reviews, Footer and one extra section
 - User can see details and confirm purchase by clicking view details button of the products
 - Email is automatically added if a user confirms an order of a product